dillonoconnor/OST/README.md

 # OST

 OST is a user-driven database of original soundtracks (OSTs) from popular Asian dramas.
 Discover and revisit music from your favorite shows.
-View, follow, favorite, and listen to tracks from your favorite shows.
+Features:

 * Add new playlists
 * Follow playlists on Spotify